 Many elected officials attended the graduation and spoke to the graduates, offering support and shared stories of encouragement.
 They were Senator Vin Gopal, Assemblyman Eric Houghtaling, Assemblyman Joann Downey, Monmouth County Commissioner Ross F. Licitra, Township of Middletown Mayor Anthony S. Perry.

-The OSHE/EOF Achievement Award Spotlight was presented to Rose Adu, A.A.S.
-Paralegal Studies, from Parlin NJ., and receiving the Outstanding Achievement Award was Keyana Johnson, A.A., Liberal Arts, from Lake Como, NJ.
+In the Spotlight was Rose Adu, A.A.S.
+Paralegal Studies, from Parlin NJ., receiving the OSHE/EOF Achievement Award.
+In addition, Keyana Johnson, A.A., Liberal Arts, from Lake Como, NJ, received the Outstanding Achievement Award.
 The OSHE Distinguished Scholars are Christine Herrara, A.S., Mathematics/Science (Science Option), and Margaret Olanubi, A.S., Business Administration, maintaining a 4.0 GPA.

 In recognition of exemplary service and support provided to the EOF program at Brookdale, this year’s EOF Champion Awards were presented to Stephen Curto, Ed.D., Professor of Counseling; Ed Johnson, M.A., executive director for the Office of Governmental Affairs and Community Relations; Jennifer Jordan, assistant director, Financial Aid; Charanne P. Smith, D.M., director of Student Basic Needs; and Kim Van Lew, QPA, purchasing manager for the Office of Finance and Operations.
 “These are the champions that are always making sure our students are doing well and prospering.” said Morales-Wright.

-Rose Adu, past president of the Student Life Board, said about the EOF program, “They basically have this magic wand, and they take your dreams and create them into reality.
-And, along the way they give you the positive assurance and the positive attitude to get through your journey.
-They are always willing to assist to make sure all of their students are successful.
+Rose Adu, past president of the Student Life Board, said about the EOF program, “They have this magic wand, and they take your dreams and create them into reality.
+And, along the way, they give you the positive assurance and the positive attitude to get through your journey.
+They are always willing to assist in making sure all of their students are successful.
 I never actually thought I would be here today.”